Ernyoke/ervin-szilagyi-static-site/src/articles/aws-lambda-graceful-shutdown.md

 });
 ```

 In order for this approach to work, we need to register our Lambda function with an external extension.
 The easiest way would be to use [CloudWatch Lambda Insights](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-insights.html).
 CloudWatch Lambda Insight is a monitoring and troubleshooting solution for serverless applications.
 It is provided by AWS and it works with both `x86` and `arm64` types of Lambdas.
 It can be attached as a Lambda Layer to our function.
-Here is an example how to create a function with Lambda Insights layer using Terraform:
+Here is an example of how to create a function with the Lambda Insights layer using Terraform:

 ```terraform
 resource "aws_lambda_function" "lambda" {